SasankaMadhushan/new-event/README.md

 ## CI/CD

 Each service has its own GitHub Actions workflow, triggered only on changes within that service's folder.
-Each pipeline: builds a Docker image tagged with the Git commit SHA, pushes it to Docker Hub, then connects to the EC2 instance over SSH to deploy the new image to the currently idle blue/green slot, waits for a successful health check, and only then switches live traffic to it — ensuring zero downtime and instant rollback (by reverting the Service selector) if needed.
+Each pipeline: builds a Docker image tagged with the Git commit SHA, pushes it to Docker Hub, then connects to the EC2 instance over SSH to deploy the new image to the currently idle blue/green slot, waits for a successful health check, and only then switches live traffic to it ensuring zero downtime and instant rollback if needed.